 In 2018, we didn’t do it because we explored a few islands with our friend Jay, but we heard that islands hopping is pretty amazing, especially on a jetski.

 Back in Langkawi in 2019, we finally decided to try the Island hopping.

 We paid 30 RM (≃ 6,30 €) per person for this tour, this included the transport from Cenang to the Jetty (return).

 First stop: The boat dropped us for one hour at Pulau Dayang Bunting.
 First impression, really good, the island is beautiful!

-There is a fresh water lake on this island.
-An additional entrance fee is required to access to the lake (not include in the tour): 6 RM (≃ 1,20 €) per person.
+There is a freshwater lake on this island.
+An additional entrance fee is required to access to the lake (not included in the tour): 6 RM (≃ 1,20 €) per person.

 I’m wondering why we need to pay a fee when you see how dirty is the island… what are they doing with this money?

-You can ad 10 RM (≃ 2 €) to rent a kayak or a pedal-boat for about 15 minutes.
+You can add 10 RM (≃ 2 €) to rent a kayak or a pedal-boat for about 15 minutes.